 For individuals living outside the first launch areas, or who are 65 or older, existing national and state-based services and supports will continue until the NDIS is introduced into their area, or extended to their age group.

-The Victorian Disability Services Commissioner (see Understanding disability and the law) will receive complaints about registered disability service providers from people in the Barwon Region NDIS trial launch site who are now receiving services under the NDIS.
+The Victorian Disability Services Commissioner (see Understanding disability and the law) receives complaints about registered disability service providers from people in the Barwon Region NDIS trial launch site who are receiving services under the NDIS.

 However, if people have complaints about the NDIS or NDIA, these are handled internally.